ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 **Example**

-For more information on how to install PyLumerical and import the modules, see :doc:`Installation and getting started for PyLumerical <installation>`.
+For more information on how to install PyLumerical and import the modules, see :doc:`Installation and getting started for PyLumerical <../getting_started/index>`.